seanway28/CSS-Portfolio/README.md

 # challenge-2-advanced-professional-portfolio

-This is a professional portfolio for Jeri Smith.
-In this portfolio you will find the following sections: about me, work, contact information, and a pdf resume.
+This is a professional portfolio of Sean M. Conway.

 Built With